soilwise-he/link-liveliness-assessment/docs/design.md

     - Docker: Used to containerize the linkchecker application, ensuring deployment and execution across different environments.

 ### Overview of Key Features
 1.	**Link validation:** Returns HTTP status codes for each link, along with other important information such as the parent URL, any warnings, and the date and time of the test.
+Additionally, the tool enhances link analysis by identifying various metadata attributes, including file format type (e.g., image/jpeg, application/pdf, text/html), file size (in bytes), and last modification date.
+This provides users with valuable insights about the resource before accessing it.
 2.	**Broken link categorization:** Identifies and categorizes broken links based on status codes, including Redirection Errors, Client Errors, and Server Errors.
 3.	**Deprecated links identification:** Flags links as deprecated if they have failed for X consecutive tests, in our case X equals to 10.
 Deprecated links are excluded from future tests to optimize performance.
 4.	**Timeout management:** Allows the identification of URLs that exceed a timeout threshold which can be set manually as a parameter in linkchecker's properties.